4 Managing the Keystore and the Master Encryption Key

 The

-view includes columns such asCREATOR_DBNAME, CREATOR_DBID, CREATOR_INSTANCE_NAME, CREATOR_INSTANCE_NUMBER, CREATOR_PDBNAME,
+V$ENCRYPTION_KEYSview includes columns such asCREATOR_DBNAME, CREATOR_DBID, CREATOR_INSTANCE_NAME, CREATOR_INSTANCE_NUMBER, CREATOR_PDBNAME,and so on. -

 Key usage information: Key usage information determines the database or PDB where the key is being used.
 It also helps determine whether a key is in active use or not.